Untitled-City-Game/playground-promo-site/src/content/site_page/about.md

 ---
-title: "How it works"
+title: How it works
-icon: "1"
-heroImage: "/src/assets/background2.jpg"
+heroImage: /src/assets/background2.jpg
 ---
+How the game works!